-Dr. Abdullah is an NIH-funded investigator and directs the department’s Translational Neuro-Oncology Laboratory, developing new drug and treatment targets for brain cancers.
-He has been the principal investigator for numerous clinical trials for glioma and is actively involved in bringing promising brain tumor drugs from the laboratory to early-stage clinical trials.
-He has published more than 100 research articles including key neuro oncology advances in journals such as Neuro-Oncology, Cancer Cell, Nature Medicine, and Clinical Cancer Research, and co-edited Glioblastoma, a seminal textbook on malignant gliomas.
+Dr. Abdullah is one of the few neurosurgeons in the country who is a principal investigator on multiple grants from the National Institutes of Health.
+He has been an investigator for numerous glioma studies and is actively involved in bringing promising brain tumor drugs from the laboratory to early-stage clinical trials.
+He has published more than 100 research articles including scientific advances in journals such as Neuro-Oncology, Cancer Cell, Nature Medicine and Nature.

-Dr. Abdullah earned his medical degree at the Cleveland Clinic Lerner College of Medicine, where he was a National Institutes of Health Howard Hughes Medical Institute Scholar.
-He completed a residency in neurological surgery at the University of Pennsylvania and then received advanced training in open and endoscopic neurosurgical oncology through a fellowship at the Wellington Hospital in New Zealand.
-He completed an additional postdoctoral research fellowship in stem cell biology at the University of Pennsylvania, and holds a master’s degree from the London School of Economics.
+Dr. Abdullah earned his medical degree at the Cleveland Clinic Lerner College of Medicine where he was a National Institutes of Health Howard Hughes Medical Institute Scholar.
+He completed a residency in neurological surgery at the University of Pennsylvania and then received advanced training in neurosurgical oncology through a fellowship at the Wellington Hospital in New Zealand.
+He completed an additional postdoctoral research fellowship in stem cell biology at the University of Pennsylvania and holds a master’s degree from the London School of Economics.

 Specialized Areas of Interest